 RELATIONSHIP OF CROSS-CURRENTS E-JOURNAL TO PRINT JOURNAL

 The quarterly electronic and semi-annual print editions of Cross-Currents are related yet distinct publications.
-The print journal features selections from the contents of the peer-reviewed and published issues of our e-journal (which is the journal of record for indexing and citation purposes).
+The print journal features all articles and selected review essays from the peer-reviewed and published issues of our e-journal (which is the journal of record for indexing and citation purposes).
 The print journal may also seek to further cluster e-journal essays that treat related themes.